mikolmogorov/Ragout/docs/INSTALL.md

 Q: "libstdc++.so.6: version `CXXABI_1.3.5' not found" or similar error when running

-A: Ensure, that version of libc++ which was used to compile Ragout is similar to one which is used to run it.
+A: Ensure that the version of libc++ used to compile Ragout is similar to one the you currently trying to use.
 You can specify an extra search path to a specific library by setting "LD_LIBRARY_PATH" variable.